microsoft/api-guidelines/graph/GuidelinesGraph.md

 The following examples demonstrate error modeling for common use cases:

 -   **Simple error**: A workload wants to report an error with top-level details only.
-The library allows the workload to create the error object and just specify the top-level error code, message and target (optional).
+Then the error object contains the top-level error code, message and target (optional).
 ```
 {
   "error": {